jurquiza/polyGEN_public/README.md

 - open a command prompt
 - run wsl --set-default-version 2

-(Alternatively, WSL2 can be activated directly from the BIOS. )
+In the BIOS, enable Visualization tools.
 Next, install [Docker](https://docs.docker.com/desktop/windows/install/) and clone this git repository.
 With activate docker, open a command prompt and navigate into the cloned repository using dir \<location\>.
 Execute docker-compose up.

 In the browser, open localhost:5000